kanak-narware/Project2-VCIA/README.md

-# Mood-Changer
+# VCIA
-A prototype for a mood.
-It helps you to enlighten your mood and help you with some soft music and quotes
+A prototype where a voice is recorded and then it can acess the rough location of the person